Online MPH Programs: Benefits, Job Opportunities, and Costs

 CEPH’s website is the best resource for up to date information on public health programs and their respective accreditation statuses.
 On the CEPH website, you can either search for a program to check whether it is accredited or go directly to CEPH’s list of accredited schools and programs5.
 These strategies are effective if there is a particular program that you’re already interested in and hoping to verify the status of, however the CEPH search can also be useful in determining which programs should be on your application list.
 The search also allows you to choose a concentration, like global health, and show accredited schools that offer a specific concentration in global health.

-Searching for a broader concentration like health administration generates a list of programs with that concentration and shows how various public health schools may reference the same type of offering.
 For example, the health administration concentration can be referred to as the following by different schools: Health Services, Health Management, Health Policy & Management, Health Services Research, Global Health Policy, Healthcare Administration, and Population Health Management.
-Limiting results to online programs exclusively can help to tailor results so that only those programs partially or fully online will be shown is another good feature for the exploratory phase of your search.
+Limiting results to online programs exclusively can help to tailor results so that only those programs partially or fully online will be shown, which is another good feature for the exploratory phase of your search.

 Does accreditation matter?